 Student Academic Integrity FAQ

 Academic honesty and integrity are fundamental values in a community of scholars.
-As stated in the MSU Academic Freedom Report, students and faculty share a commitment to and responsibility for "maintaining the integrity of scholarship, grades, and professional standards."
+As stated in the MSU Student Right and Responsibilities, students and faculty share a commitment to and responsibility for "maintaining the integrity of scholarship, grades, and professional standards."
 To abuse these values is to assault one's own personal integrity and character.
 Yet cheating occurs on this campus and elsewhere.
 One researcher has called cheating an "international epidemic."

 The best way to protect yourself from an allegation of academic dishonesty is simple: Don't cheat.
 Read on for the answers to frequently asked questions on this topic, which is of increasing interest on campuses throughout the world.

 First of all, see the Integrity of Scholarship and Grades Policy.
 Here you'll find a definition of "academic misconduct."
 Then see the Protection of Scholarship and Grades policy for a description of what constitutes "academic dishonesty" -- conduct that violates the fundamental principles of trust, honesty, and integrity.Taken together, those two documents tell you not to:

 - turn in an exam, paper, or project that is not wholly your own work;

 - copy answers from another student's exam or test;

 - get questions and/or answers from students who have already taken an exam or quiz you are scheduled to take;

 - have another person take a test for you;